AxioDL/amuse/README.md

 The client must provide the implementation for allocating and mixing audio voices, since this may drastically differ from target to target.
-`amuse::IVoiceAllocator` is the pure-virtual interface to implement for this.
+`amuse::IBackendVoiceAllocator` is the pure-virtual interface to implement for this.

 Here's an example usage: